Skip to content

 Edible Campus Gardens

-As a PL you'll work to engage the campus community in ecologically sound and just food systems through garden-based experience, education, and research.
-Our volunteer locations are split between the Pioneer Garden and Sill Garden both of which are located on campus
+Student Leaders work to engage the campus community in ecologically sound and just food systems through garden-based experience, education, and research.
+Our volunteer locations are split between the Pioneer Garden and Sill Garden both of which are located on campus.

 Food Recovery Network

 The Food Recovery Network mobilizes college students to recover and donate surplus food from their campuses, reduce CO2 emissions, and advocate for a more equitable food system.
-This PL will collaborate with the FRN chapter to make this happen.
+Our Student Leader will collaborate with the FRN chapter to promote their mission.

 Social Justice Gardens - Mountain View